KarelZe/thesis/references/obsidian/📖chapters/🏅Results of supervised.md

 The results can be further improved by allowing for retraining / training on cboe.
 Document results in the appendix.

-Table 1 Panel A (May sample) shows the success rate of our algorithm and other algorithms.
-Overall, our algorithm outperforms all three competing rules – the LR, tick, and EMO – with improvements of 2.10%, 0.72% and 1.12% over the LR, EMO and tick rules respectively.7 Panel B (May sample) of the same table indicates that our algorithm has a substantial improvement over other algorithms.

 https://machinelearningmastery.com/mcnemars-test-for-machine-learning/